ChandraPrakash-Bathula/DrumKit/README.md

 # Drum Kit Game.

-This game is built using HTML, CSS and Javascript with sounds relative to the keys in keyboard.
+Drum Kit game is built using HTML, CSs and JavaScript which enables us to have different sound on pressing different keys in the keyboard.